Things to Do in Santorini: Fira, Oía, Kamari, Akrotiri…

 When visiting the site, you will be surprised by the infrastructure uncovered.
 Many of the houses are three-storey houses, there are streets, squares, a mill house, shops, vessels, furniture, drainage systems, water closets, and signs of using both hot and cold water through different pipe systems.
 The hot water almost certainly came from the geothermal sources.

-In some way, to enter or ‘climb’ the village of Pyrgos is like entering a castle complex – which is also partly true, since you will find the 13th-century Pyrgos Kasteli, a Venetian castle, up here – which over the years developed from initially being just a simple monastery to today’s current extent.
+In some way, to enter or ‘climb’ the village of Pyrgos is like entering a castle complex – which is also partly true, since you will find the 13th-century Pyrgos Kasteli, a Venetian castle, up here – which over the years developed from initially being just a simple monastery to its current extent.
 The fortress hamlet seems rather unified and integrated, and you get the impression that there are still strong ties between the villagers and that they share and value their common cultural heritage.
-The local cultural society organises and supports cultural events in Pyrgos such as dance, theatre, and music.
+The local cultural society organises and supports cultural events in Pyrgos, such as dance, theatre, and music.

 Whether you stay in Fira, Oia or Kamari, there are plenty of opportunities for excursions around Santorini – including the other islands in the archipelago.